alphagov/govuk-puppet/development-vm/README.md

 should be run in the shell on the development VM.

+This repository contains tools you'll find useful during development, and scripts for replicating data from our integration environment.

+The configuration you'll need for your VM lives in a separate repository, govuk-puppet.
+When we talk about `development-vm`, we mean `govuk_puppet/development-vm`, which is where you'll run vagrant from.

 ## 1. Prerequisites and assumptions

   * You are using a Mac